necro-nemesis/LabyrinthAP/README.md

  - [License](#license)

 ## Prerequisites
 Start with a clean install of [Armbian](https://www.armbian.com/) or [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) (currently Buster and Stretch are verified as working).
 Lite versions are recommended as all additional dependencies are added by the installer.
 If using Raspbian you will need to elevate to root with ```sudo su``` before running the LokiAP installer script.
-This additional steps is not required when using Armbian.
+This additional step is not required when using Armbian.

 For Orange Pi R1 use Armbian Buster found here: https://www.armbian.com/orange-pi-r1/.
 Recommend using "minimal" which is available for direct download at the bottom of the page or much faster download by .torrent also linked there.